fragcolor-xyz/shards/docs/docs/learn/shards/primer/coding-with-shards.md

     1. Code within a `Setup` will only be run once.
 As such, you can prevent variables defined in a loop from being reset each time.

-`Setup` is an alias of the shard [`Once`](../../../reference/shards/General/Once/), with its `Every` parameter set to 1 to ensure that code defined in its `Action` parameter will only be run once.
+`Setup` is an alias of the shard [`Once`](../../../../reference/shards/shards/General/Once/), with its `Every` parameter set to 1 to ensure that code defined in its `Action` parameter will only be run once.

 ## Grouping shards

-[`defshards`](../../../../reference/shards/lisp/macros/#defshards) allows you to group multiple shards together to form a new shard, thereby eliminating the use of `->`.
+[`defshards`](../../../../reference/shards/lisp/macros/#defshards) allows you to group multiple shards to form a new shard, thereby eliminating the use of `->`.
 It is useful for organizing your code and improving readability.

 `defshards` has a syntax as such: